Tax Credit for Film Production Services (QPSTC) up to 42.6%*

-The refundable tax credit for film production services is designed to stimulate job creation in Québec, essentially by encouraging foreign producers to choose Québec as a filming location as well as the realization of technical services such as animation and visual effects.
+The refundable tax credit for film production services, jointly administered by SODEC and Revenu Québec, is designed to stimulate job creation in Québec, primarily by encouraging foreign producers to choose Québec as a filming location.

-To be eligible, the minimum overall production budget must be CAD 250,000.
+To be eligible, the minimum overall production budget must be CAD $250,000.
 The company must have a registered establishment in Quebec in the year of production.
-There is no cap, no sun set.
-Refer to the key positions for eligibility.

-For more information on the process, eligibility requirements and deadlines for Quebec tax credits, visit SODEC’s website.
+For more information on the process, lists of required documents, eligibility requirements, guidelines, templates, forms to use, and deadlines for Quebec tax credits, visit SODEC’s website.

-At the federal level, a 16% tax credit is available on Canadian professional labour expenditures incurred in an accredited production.
+At the federal level, a 16% tax credit is available on expenditures for Canadian professional labor incurred in an accredited production.

 Co-production